 The life cycle pages will take you through the life of a bumblebee colony, and then the help bumblebee pages will show you what you can do to help the bumblebees that live near you, and the predators page will show you what enemies the bumblebees have.
 Finally, I've made a few pages where frequently asked questions and their answers are.
 There is also a page list.

-Visit Viva essay help to make your educational process easier.
+Visit Dissertation Agent to make your educational process easier.

 It has been widely reported that Einstein said that without bees to pollinate our food crops humans would die off in just 4 years.
 Apparently Einstein never said this at all.
 It is just another urban myth.
 However if bees do die off it is fairly certain that life as we know it will cease with in a short time, and that there will be far fewer humans around, as there will be so much less for them to eat.
 So a world without bees will probably also be a world with far fewer humans.